SharePoint/sp-dev-docs/docs/solution-guidance/Configure-O365Api-Project-For-Distribution.md

 title: Configure Office 365 API Projects for Distribution ms.date: 11/03/2017
 ---

 # Configure Office 365 API Projects for Distribution

-### Summary ###
-This page explains some steps developers should consider taking on their projects that leverage the Office 365 APIs prior to distributing them to other developers, their customers, or to source control systems such as Team Foundation Server, Git or Visual Studio Online.
+This page explains some steps developers should consider taking on their projects that leverage the Office 365 APIs prior to distributing them to other developers, their customers, or to source control systems such as Team Foundation Server, Git, or [Visual Studio Team Services](https://www.visualstudio.com/vso/).

 Specifically this page will look at two steps:

 - [Fixup Azure AD Graph Client NuGet Package Reference](#fixup-azure-ad-graph-client-nuget-package-reference)
 - [Cleaning the `web.config` for app-specific details](#cleaning-the-webconfig-for-app-specific-details)

-# Fixup Azure AD Graph Client NuGet Package Reference
+## Fix up Azure AD Graph Client NuGet Package Reference

 All projects that leverage the Office 365 API SDKs by way of adding a connected service include a NuGet package that adds Office 365 & Azure AD references to the project created in Visual Studio.

 The NuGet package added to the project by the **Office 365 API Tools** in Visual Studio is not present in the NuGet package registry and therefore attempts to perform a NuGet package restore will fail because it cannot find a matching package.

-## Understanding the Problem ##
+## Understanding the Problem

 The **Office 365 API Tools for Visual Studio 2013**, version 1.3.41104.1, adds multiple NuGet packages to projects as part of completing the Add Connected Service wizard.
 One package in particular presents a challenge: **Microsoft Azure Active Directory Graph Client Library**.